rohitkrishna03/fastapi/README.md

 here when we push to master origin , open the git hud and the repo which you are working in and and see master branch , there you can see contribute in the middle of tha page which is on the rigth side.

+the messahe on the page be like ""This branch is 2 commits behind------------contribute""

+once clicked on contribute, we can see --open pull request, once clicked in that.

+it take oto an other page which is comparing changes, there we need to add title and descriptiona dn click on ------create pull request

+after that we need to merge pull request.

+if seen any issue in that merging we need to comment and leave , or else if it is successful we need to close pull request

 there you can see contribute , when you click on the contribite you can see open pull request, when you click on the pull request.

+HERE IF WE WANT TO PULL THE IMAGE FROM THE DOCKER HUB, BELOW ARE THE STEPS

+- docker login
+- docker search rohitzdoc/fastapi-hello
+- docker pull rohitzdoc/fastapi-hello